satls/StrategyCoordinator/README.md

 After the cookie recipe strategies have been loaded in, the cookies are ready to be made, or in this case the ingredients are ready to be processed.

-First an instance of the cookie coordinator must be built, this can be thought of as a kitchen being created and a copy of the recipie being given to the cook.
+First an instance of the cookie coordinator must be built, this can be thought of as a kitchen being created and a copy of the recipe being given to the cook.

 Then the ingredients can be given to the waiting kitchen and cook.